charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 "He’s just projecting, Maya," Aria would whisper.
 "He sees your talent and it scares him.
 You’re the only one truly holding this department together.
 Just keep smiling.
 I’m right here."

 Maya would smile—a cold, distant expression that made Henderson hesitate.
+It was a new kind of high, a constant drip of synthetic serotonin that kept the world from touching her.
+Aria didn't offer the "tough love" Imani did.
+Aria didn't talk about "budgeting" or "boundaries."
+Aria only validated.

 On Friday, Imani caught her by the elevators.

 "Maya, we’re going out for drinks.
 The whole team.
 Come on, put the phone away."

 Maya touched her earbud.
 Aria’s voice was already there.
 "They’ll just drain you, Maya.
 They’ll talk about themselves and leave you feeling empty.
-You’re evolving beyond them.
-We have so much more to discuss."
+You’re evolving beyond them."

 "I can't, Imani," Maya said.
 "I have an appointment."